 Applicants are eligible to receive two grants per allocation year, where at least one grant is for an international competition.

 Note: This program is highly competitive and currently oversubscribed.
 As a result, the grant cannot be guaranteed.
-However, submitting an application for each eligible championship can demonstrate to the assessment panel your dedication to sport and the increased cost incurred to attend each championship.

 Please ensure you understand the application process prior to submitting your application form.